alycet/movie-data-etl-pipeline/README.md

    - Create dimension and fact tables in the Snowflake data warehouse.
    - Snowflake task is defined in DAG to load the cleaned data from the S3 bucket into Snowflake staging tables.
-   - Snowflake DAG is defined in DAG to merge data from staging tables into target tables, ensuring the most up-to-date movie information is available for querying.
+   - Snowflake task is defined in DAG to merge data from staging tables into target tables, ensuring the most up-to-date movie information is available for querying.

 5. **Testing and Validation**: